WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 Where to stay in Madeira?

-Although Madeira is not so big, we recommend to stay in 2 different places during your trip.
-The first part towards the East Coast, so probably Funchal and the 2nd part of your trip towards the West Coast.
+Although Madeira is not so big, we recommend staying in 2 different places during your trip.
+The first part is towards the East Coast, so probably Funchal, and the 2nd part of your trip is towards the West Coast.

 Funchal in the east is a great place to start your holiday.
 From there you can easily visit Monte Palace Madeira, Camara de Lobos, Miradouro do Cabo Girão, Ponta do Sol, Curral das Freiras, Pico Ruivo, Ponta de São Lourenço, Santana etc. Here is a list of our favourite hotels in Funchal.